zio/zio/docs/guides/tutorials/enable-logging-in-a-zio-application.md

 As we can see, the `user-id` with its value is annotated to each log message.

-## Annotating Logs with Correlation Ids
+## UserApp: Logging Correlation Ids

 To add a Correlation ID to the logs, we should first extract the `X-Correlation-ID` header from the request and use it as the Correlation ID.